Not Today, Satan: World of Wonder Board of Directors, 2030

 When not engaged in MUN activities, Diego works as a Research Assistant in UM's Miller School of Medicine, participates in various Engineering College organizations, and maintains a self-proclaimed excessive restaurant-hopping. habit.
 His leisure pursuits include discovering local dining spots, taking impromptu beach trips, and enthusiastically recommending White Lotus (Living in Taiwan Version).
 Some of his favorite queens from RuPaul’s Drag Race are Plane Jane, Tatianna, and Kandy Muse.

-As the Chair for the WOW Board of Directors at 305MUN III, Diego looks forward to welcoming all participants.
+As the Crisis Director for the WOW Board of Directors at 305MUN III, Diego looks forward to welcoming all participants.
 For questions or assistance, contact him at dab404@miami.edu

 Crisis Director